 We have listed and explained the most popular Planning Applications.

-Permitted development enquiry – You can get an informal, written opinion from a planning officer for a small fee.
+- Permitted development enquiry –You can get an informal, written opinion from a planning officer for a small fee.
 They must research information about your property and understand exactly what work is being carried out before they can advise you whether you need planning permission.
 They can only give very general advice over the telephone.
-Although our written response is informal it is often enough for evidence required in the process of your house sale.
+Although our written response is informal it is often enough for evidence required in the process of a house sale.

-Permitted Development Enquiry – If you are uncertain that the works you're proposing is under permitted development rights, you can get an informal, written opinion from Leeds City Council. https://www.leeds.gov.uk/planning
+- Permitted Development Enquiry – If you are uncertain that the works you are proposing is under permitted development rights, you can get an informal, written opinion from Leeds City Council.

 The council will research information about your property and understand exactly what work is being carried out before they advise you whether you need planning permission.
-Leeds City council will also give very general advice over the telephone.
+Leeds City Council will also give very general advice over the telephone.
 As part of our services we can prepare and submit a permitted development enquiry on your behalf.
-If the outcome is that you do require Planning permission then we can prepare the planning drawings and submit a full planning application.
+If the outcome is that you do require Planning Permission, then we can prepare the Planning Drawings and submit a full planning application.
 Contact us for a free Quote or Advice

 WHAT IS PERMITTED DEVELOPMENT